The screening programme runs from October to April each year.

 - Difficulty sequencing thoughts clearly

-- Complete the Dyslexia Screening Application Form
+- Completing the Screening Application Form

 - You will be invited to a group screening.
 Please note that other students may sit the screening tests in the same venue as you.
 These screenings take place every friday afternoon during term-time and last about 40 minutes.
 You will have your own individual workspace.

 - If necessary you will be offered a follow up individual screening apointment, where you will have to carry our a number of pen and paper screening tasks.
 Your screener will be present and guide you through the process, which lasts about 1 hour 30 minutes.